AmalShalabi/Amal.Sh-Repo/README.md

 *	CSS float property
 *	CSS flexbox
 *	CSS grid

-I used :
+### I used :
-1-CSS Flexbox Layout that ensures that elements behave predictably when the page layout must accommodate different screen sizes and different display devices.
+1-  CSS Flexbox Layout that ensures that elements behave predictably when the page layout must accommodate different screen sizes and different display devices.
 2- CSS Grid Layout that offers a grid-based layout system, with rows and columns, making it easier to design web pages without having to use floats and positioning.